 This device can monitor a patient’s blood pressure.
 It is easy to use — patients simply have to put their hands in the cuff.
 The machine will squeeze their arm for a moment and then deflate.
 Once the process is completed, it will display the vitals on the screen.

 RPM blood pressure monitors are connected to the provider’s systems, and once the machine has collected the data, it is transmitted to the provider securely.
-Regular review of blood pressure is proactive step in managing uncontrolled hypertension.
+Regular review of blood pressure can help diagnose other health-related conditions.

 2. Glucose Monitor